Skip to content

 Configuration

-• Bearer Token: Authorization: Bearer <HEALTH_TOKEN> (recommended for monitoring/probes, no cookies)
+• Bearer token: Authorization: Bearer <HEALTH_TOKEN> (recommended for monitoring/probes)

-• JWT Cookies: reuse cookies issued by Admin login (recommended for the admin panel/browser)
+• JWT cookies: reuse cookies issued from Admin API login (recommended for browser/admin panel)

 Authentication (Important)

-Health endpoints require authentication and can be accessed via Bearer token (HEALTH_TOKEN) or JWT cookies (issued after Admin login).
+Health API requires authentication via either Bearer token (HEALTH_TOKEN) or JWT cookies (issued by Admin API login).

 bash